 Access to Research Database.
-RTS provides MAC students with access to the Ebscohost Psychology & Behavioral Science Collection of full text journal articles.
-You can access this collection from computers in the library, or from your home computer by following the link below and logging in with a username and password to be provided in class.
+RTS provides MAC students with access to the EBSCOhost Psychology & Behavioral Sciences Collection and APA PsycArticles.
+Links to the databases are available from the RTS library website.
+If logging in from a computer away from the RTS campus, please follow the link below and log in with the username and password provided by the MAC program. http://search.ebscohost.com/

-http://search.ebscohost.com/